 If you want to organize your menu then here are the steps to take.
 Click on appearance then go to Menus

-- Once the menu is in order to your liking then go to your dashboard at the very top of your site where it says customize.
+Once the menu is in order to your liking then go ahead and save your settings,

 Now your site should be looking something like this